ONSdigital/zebedee/README.md

 - If disabled Zebedee will add/remove keys from both legacy and central keyring implementations but will only read from the legacy keyring.

-The central keyring requires encryption config to be provided the app secrets.
+The central keyring requires encryption config to be provided in app configutation.
 These secrets can be generated using the [collection-keyring-secrets-generator][7].

 ***
 ### :spider: :spider: :spider: :spider: